CoinCulture/evm-tools/analysis/guide.md

 One more improvement before moving on.
 Passing a 32-byte padded input string is awful;
 the call-data should be only as big as it needs to be.
 In this case, we would like a loop of 5 times to be called with `--input 05` and one that run 257 times with `--input 0101`.
-Problem is, CALLDATALOAD loads 32 big-endian bytes, so `--input 05` becomes the massive `0500000000000000000000000000000000000000000000000000000000000000` on the stack.
+Problem is, CALLDATALOAD loads 32-byte big-endian numbers, so `--input 05` becomes the massive `0500000000000000000000000000000000000000000000000000000000000000` on the stack.
-Since there is no byte shifting operator in ethereum, we have to use division.
+Since there is no byte shifting operator in the EVM, we have to use division.
 In this case, we want to divide by `256^(32-L)`, where `L` is the length of the call-data.
 This has the effect of byte-shifting to the right by `(32-L)` bytes.
 The updated byte-code looks like: